MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

 1. Within the editor, delete the existing code within the **Run** method of the script.

-1. At the top of the code file, add the following line of code to create a **using** block for the **Microsoft.WindowsAzure.Storage** namespace:
+1. At the top of the code file, add the following line of code to create a **using** block for the **Microsoft.Azure.Storage** namespace:

     ```
-    using Microsoft.WindowsAzure.Storage;
+    using Microsoft.Azure.Storage;
     ```

-1. Add the following line of code to create a **using** block for the **Microsoft.WindowsAzure.Storage.Blob** namespace:
+1. Add the following line of code to create a **using** block for the **Microsoft.Azure.Storage.Blob** namespace:

     ```
-    using Microsoft.WindowsAzure.Storage.Blob;
+    using Microsoft.Azure.Storage.Blob;
     ```

 1. The **Run** method should now look like this: